-All CON applicants must demonstrate with specificity that:

-- 1. there is an unmet need for the proposed service; - the proposed service will not have a negative effect on the community by significantly limiting the availability and viability of other services or providers; and - 3. the proposed services are the most cost effective alternative.
+All CON applicants must demonstrate with specificity that: (1) there is an unmet need for the proposed service; (2) the proposed service will not have a negative effect on the community by significantly limiting the availability and viability of other services or providers; and (3) the proposed services are the most cost effective alternative.

-Applicants must delineate the proposed service area by documenting the expected area in which individuals will be served.
+A. Applicants must delineate the proposed service area by documenting the expected area in which individuals will be served.
 The minimum service area will be a county.
 Applicants may also consider contiguous counties as part of the service area.
 A new CON will be required to expand services into an additional county or counties.
-The Applicant must provide the projected population of the proposed service area for the current year and the projected 5 year population.